Karla F.C. Holloway: Personal life

 Holloway's husband, Russell Holloway, is an Associate Dean for Corporate and Industry Relations at the Pratt School of Engineering at Duke.
 Her daughter, Ayana Holloway Arce, is an Associate Professor of Physics, also at Duke University.
 She also adopted a 4-year-old boy, Bem Kayin Holloway.

 In 1998, at age 21, Bem Holloway was charged with breaking and entering, rape, robbery, and attempted murder and pleaded guilty, receiving a sentence of up to 95 years in prison.
-At the time of the crime, Bem was living with Karla less than a mile from the victim's home.
-Bem told his rape victim during the crime that he had killed Peggy Carr, a 32-year-old woman living in Wilmington, North Carolina.
 In 1999, Bem was shot dead by prison guards during a prison escape attempt.

 At the time of his death Bem was facing first degree murder charges for the deaths of two women, including Peggy Carr.
 Karla Holloway dedicated the prologue (pgs 9-14) of her book, Passed On, to the memory of her son.
 She wrote of him "We knew North Carolina judicial history, we knew the national tendency to impose the ultimate punishment for crimes committed against white victims by black men."
 She specifically requested a black funeral home to care for her son's remains, stating, "We expected them to treat him as a child who was loved, I don't think I could have had that conversation with a white funeral director."